top of page

 biography

-Her evolution from her former creative identity as an arranger/interpreter to her present calling as a composer took Lee by surprise.
+Lee is a songwriter with an unusual gift for evoking uncanny experiences, hard-won wisdom, unbridled joy, and liminal states of consciousness.
+Her evolution from her former creative identity as arranger/interpreter to her present calling as a composer/lyricist took Lee by surprise.
 “I always wrote a little bit, but I certainly never thought of myself as a songwriter,” she says.
-“Then a shift happened and all this music started channeling in.
-It’s like some crazy, overactive muse attached itself to me.”
+“Then, around 2007, a shift happened and all this music started channeling in.
+It’s like some crazy, relentless muse has attached itself to me."

+Born in Redwood City, California, and raised in Menlo Park, Lee attended Woodside High School, but in her senior year transferred to Menlo-Atherton High as a pianist to take advantage of the school’s respected jazz program.
 She continued her jazz piano studies at Foothill College, often accompanying vocalists, all the while nursing her secret desire to sing.
-She didn’t take the plunge until an early, unwanted glimpse at mortality radically changed her priorities in the late 1980s, when she dropped out of the University of Massachusetts, Amherst to tend to her stricken father.
+She didn’t take the plunge until an early, unwanted confrontation with mortality radically changed her priorities in the late 1980s, when she dropped out of the University of Massachusetts, Amherst to tend to her ailing father.

 “My dad got really sick and I came back from school to take care of him,” Lee says.
 “He died the next year.
 He was only 51.
 That really brought things into focus for me.
 I realized that none of us knows how long we have here on planet earth, so I’d better do what I want to do now.”

-After her father’s passing, she returned to the Foothill College music department, but instead of backing other singers she took over the microphone herself.
+After her father’s passing, she returned to the Foothill College music department, but instead of backing other singers, she took over the microphone herself.
 Subsequently studying with esteemed Bay Area jazz singer Kitty Margolis, Lee gradually worked up the courage to start performing in public.

 “It took me so long to come to singing – to finally admit to myself that this is really what I want to do.
 Then it took another decade plus for the songwriter in me to emerge.
 I’m the epitome of the late bloomer,” says Lee, who honed her jazz technique on a succession of regular gigs around the Bay Area.
 She made her first appearance on CD in 2001 on Quintessential, an album featuring three tracks each by five Bay Area singers, including Jenna Mammina and Cathi Walkup.